vljlangen/affiliwizard/README.md

 ## License

-MIT License — free to use and modify.
-Please credit the author.
+MIT License - free to use and modify.
+Please credit the author if you reuse the code.
+If you just use AffiliWizard to format your author-affiliation list for a paper, no need to credit.

 ---